Phillip Borsos: Career

 His early work included several shorts notable for their cinematography and pacing.
 In 1976, he incorporated his own company, Mercury Pictures, to produce commercials and sponsored films.
 Borsos established himself as a filmmaker to watch in the 1970s with three assured short documentaries: Cooperage (1976), Spartree (1977) and Nails (1979).
 All three won Best Theatrical Short at the Canadian Film Awards, and Nails received a nomination for an Academy Award in the Documentary Short category.

 In 1982, at the age of 27, he emerged as a major directing talent with his feature debut, The Grey Fox.
 It told the story of Bill Miner, Canada's first train robber, and starred Richard Farnsworth as Miner, along with Jackie Burroughs as his mistress.
 This dramatic, authentic dissection of the Canadian West won seven Genie Awards, including Best Picture and Best Director, as well as being nominated for two Golden Globe Awards, including Best Foreign Film.
 It is still regarded as one of the best films ever made in Canada.

 He followed that success with the serial killer thriller The Mean Season (1985), which starred Kurt Russell and Mariel Hemingway; and the family drama One Magic Christmas (1985), starring Mary Steenburgen and Harry Dean Stanton.
 Production problems dogged his biopic Bethune: The Making of a Hero (1990), which starred Donald Sutherland as Dr. Norman Bethune, and took four excruciating years to make.
 There were delays, crew mutinies, technical disasters and endless feuds over the script.
 On location in remote areas of rural China, with Chinese bureaucrats as his co-producers, Borsos was pushed to his limit.
 In the end, the producers froze him out of the final editing process and finished the film without him.
 Regardless, it received critical accolades, and earned him a Genie Award nomination for Best Director.

 His final film, Far from Home: The Adventures of Yellow Dog, was shot on and around his summer home on Mayne Island.
 Based on his script, with characters named after his children, it was his most personal film, an adventure about a boy stranded in the woods with his dog.
 It was released in 1995, only a month before his passing, and was nominated for Best Family Feature at that year's Young Artist Awards.

+He worked on adapting the John Irving book "The Cider House Rules" for the screen.
+John Irving credits pursuing the film further because of Borsos having “a stubbornness of heroic proportions" to get the film made.”